-Estuaries could be affected by water quality and invasive species impacts arising from the proposed rehabilitation works.
+Sea lamprey could be affected by water quality impacts arising from the proposed rehabilitation works.
 Water quality issues could arise from an increase in suspended solids and / or contaminants in the watercourse which can be generated by the activities at the works site.
 Such as when raking out the mortar joints and removing debris.
 These can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
-It is proposed to replace the deck, slab and beams of the bridge structure with a new concrete culvert.
-There is a risk of concrete / cement sediment instream which can alter the pH of watercourses.
-It is noted however that the proposed use of precast concrete for the new culvert does help to reduce this risk.
-The dewatering of areas to facilitate the proposed replacement and the excavation of the riverbed also poses risks to water quality.
+It is proposed to replace the bridge deck and beams with a new precast concrete bridge beam and insitu concrete deck.
+There is a risk of concrete / cement spillages instream which can alter the pH of watercourses.
+This dewatering of areas also poses risks to water quality.
 In such situations there is also a risk of water quality impacts arising from the potential accidental release of sand into the river from sandbags used around dewatered areas in the event of a flood.
-Given the distance between the works and the estuaries habitat c.
-7.2rkm downstream, as well as the naturally occurring and dynamic sediment levels in this type of habitat, it is unlikely that these potential impacts from this small scale bridge rehabilitation would have a likely significant effect.
+Any water pollution will affect lampreys and habitats downstream.

 Machinery and personnel working on site could also lead to the introduction of invasive species to the site.
 Invasive species can quickly take over an ecosystem and disrupt the balance of the system.
-Invasive species can also spread rapidly and affect habitats downstream.
-It is unlikely given the distance to this habitat downstream that this impact would be significant, but the precautionary principle must be applied.
+Invasive species can also spread rapidly and could affect the habitats that Sea lampreys utilize downstream.
+In the absence of any biosecurity mitigation, this could be a significant impact.